kevinhu/many/README.md

 ### Statistical methods

-The statistical methods comprise several functions for explorative data analysis with a focus on association mining between variable pairs.
+The statistical methods comprise several functions for association mining between variable pairs.
 The methods used here are optimized for `pandas` DataFrames and are inspired by the `corrcoef` function provided by `numpy`.

 Because these functions rely on native matrix-level operations provided by `numpy`, many are orders of magnitude faster than naive looping-based alternatives.
 This makes them useful for constructing large association networks or for feature extraction, which have important uses in areas such as biomarker discovery.
+All methods also return estimates of statistical significance.

-In certain cases, such as the computation of correlation coefficients, **these vectorized methods come with the caveat of [numerical instability](https://stats.stackexchange.com/questions/94056/instability-of-one-pass-algorithm-for-correlation-coefficient)**.
+In certain cases such as the computation of correlation coefficients, **these vectorized methods come with the caveat of [numerical instability](https://stats.stackexchange.com/questions/94056/instability-of-one-pass-algorithm-for-correlation-coefficient)**.
 As a compromise, "naive" loop-based implementations are also provided for testing and comparison.
+It is recommended that any significant results obtained with the vectorized methods be verified with these base methods.

 The current functions available are listed below by variable comparison type.
-Benchmarks are also provided with comparisons to an equivalent looping-based method.
-In all methods, a `melt` option is provided to return the outputs as a set of variable-variable pair statistic matrices or as a single `DataFrame` with each statistic melted to a column.
+Benchmarks are also provided with comparisons to the equivalent looping-based method.
+In all methods, a `melt` option is provided to return the outputs as a set of row-column variable-variable pair statistic matrices or as a single `DataFrame` with each statistic melted to a column.

 #### Continuous vs. continuous